1Then Moses answered, “But behold, they will not believe me or listen to my voice, for they will say, ‘Yahweh has not

 26So he let him alone.
-At that time she said, “a bridegroom of blood,” because of the circumcision.
+At that time she said, “a husband of blood,” because of the circumcision.

 27And Yahweh said to Aaron, “Go into the wilderness to meet Moses.”
 So he went and met him on the mountain of God and kissed him.

 28And Moses told Aaron all the words of Yahweh that he had sent him to say, and all the signs that he had commanded him to do.

 29Then Moses went, and Aaron, and gathered together all the elders of the children of Israel.

 30And Aaron spoke all the words that Yahweh had spoken to Moses, and he did the signs in the sight of the people.

-31And the people believed; and when they heard that Yahweh had visited the children of Israel and that he had seen their affliction, then they bowed their heads and worshiped.
+31And the people believed; and when they heard that Yahweh had visited the children of Israel and that he had seen their affliction, then they kneeled and bowed down in worship.